ISISComputingGroup/ibex_developers_manual/IBEX-Script-Generator-Dynamic-Scripting.md

 ## Implementation

-Dynamic Scripting code is stored in the uk.ac.stfc.isis.ibex.scriptgenerator.dynamicscripting module of the [ibex_gui](https://github.com/ISISComputingGroup/ibex_gui).
-As well as code for the UI in the uk.ac.stfc.isis.ibex.ui.scriptgenerator.
+Dynamic Scripting code is stored in the `uk.ac.stfc.isis.ibex.scriptgenerator.dynamicscripting` module of the [ibex_gui](https://github.com/ISISComputingGroup/ibex_gui).
+As well as code for the UI in the `uk.ac.stfc.isis.ibex.ui.scriptgenerator`.